JacobPilawa/fluids/pages/basicfluids.md

 ### Counterexamples and an Example of a Fluid

 **Counterexample**
 A note about Criteria 3 – when does this note occur (i.e., when are they "collisionless?")?
 For example, in cosmology, cold dark matter (CDM) is a collisionless fluid (so are neutrinos), meaning extremely weakly interaction.
 Another example are photons, but that sort of depends on what is happening in the Universe.
-Photons rapidly interact with Thomson and Compton scattering at high densities.
+Photons rapidly interact with Thomson and Compton scattering depending on conditions.
 Photons _after_ recombination (or decoupling) are no longer a fluid.

 **Example**
 Let's look at an example for which we **can** find an $L$ to make us a fluid.
 Consider the Galactic HI disk: